Joshua Huddy: Capture and execution

 The next morning, Patriots found Huddy's body hanging from the gallows, cut it down, and took it to Freehold, where they buried him at Old Tennent Church.
-Over 400 people gathered to protest his execution, and sent a petition to General George Washington, demanding retribution by execution of a British officer of similar rank if Lippincott was not surrendered.
-Both Washington and the commander of British forces in New York, General Sir Henry Clinton, condemned the hanging.
-The British forbade the Board of Loyalists from removing any additional prisoners.
-Sir Guy Carleton, Clinton's successor, later abolished the organization.
+Over 400 people gathered to protest his execution and sent a petition to General George Washington, demanding retribution by execution of a British officer of similar rank if Lippincott was not surrendered.
+Both Washington and General Henry Clinton condemned the hanging, and the British forbade the Board of Loyalists from removing any additional prisoners.
+Clinton's successor Guy Carleton later abolished the organization.

 Asgill Affair

 Patriotic sentiment ran high following the killing of Huddy.
 To avert independent reprisals by the New Jersey militia, Washington agreed to the proposition to select a British prisoner of war for retaliatory execution.
 Washington issued an order to General Moses Hazen to select a British prisoner by lot to be hanged in retribution.
 Straws were drawn on May 26, 1782, and a young British officer, Captain Charles Asgill, drew the short straw.
 If Lippincott was not turned over for trial, Asgill was to be executed.
 The situation was complicated by the fact that Asgill and the other British captive officers were protected under the terms of surrender agreed to between British General Charles Cornwallis and Washington following the Siege of Yorktown in October of the previous year.
 Executing Asgill would have violated the terms of the surrender and created a black eye for the rebellious colonials who were intent upon establishing an independent nation.

 The British managed to delay Asgill's execution by promising to hold their own court-martial of Lippincott.
 The court-martial acquitted and freed Lippincott, finding that he had acted on orders from a civil officer, since the Crown still considered William Franklin as officially New Jersey's royal governor.
 Washington turned to an old associate, General Benjamin Lincoln, formerly the second in command of the Continental Army and the acting Secretary of War of the Americans.
 While he and other ranking Continental Army officers continued to favor a retaliatory killing, they urged patience.
 The delay ultimately allowed sufficient time for intercession by the Americans' French allies.
 The mother of the condemned British captain appealed directly for help to French King Louis XVI and his wife, Marie Antoinette.
 French Foreign Minister Comte de Vergennes was directed to plead Asgill's case to Washington.

 Catherine Hart, Huddy's widow, also said that she wanted Asgill's life spared since the captain was innocent.
 Backed by diplomatic pressure to lift the execution order, the military turned the issue over to the Congress of the Confederation for decision.
 Asgill was freed by order of Congress passed on November 7, 1782.
 Asgill was issued a pass to British lines and returned to Britain.
 After the war, Lippincott emigrated to Canada, where the Loyalist was granted 3,000 acres (12 km2) by the Crown as a reward for his services to Britain.